taylorkline/tea_raffle_bot/README.md

 This bot requires `python3.6`.

-After updating the appropriate global variables, the following commands will get you up and running:
+After updating the appropriate global variables and renaming `praw.ini.example` over to `praw.ini` with the appropriate credentials, the following commands will get you up and running:

 ```
 python3.6 -m venv venv